lowleveldesign/debug-recipes/nancy/nancy-diagnostics.md

 ![commands-output](https://raw.githubusercontent.com/lowleveldesign/debug-recipes/master/nancy/trace-commands-output.PNG)

-If needed you may redirect the output to some output file: `trace-requests.bat http://localhost:59017/ password >> test.txt`.
+If needed you may redirect the output to some log file: `trace-requests.bat http://localhost:59017/ password >> test.log`.